AI for Sports · Industry

 The global AI in sports market reached $1.03–$1.22 billion in 2024 and is projected to grow to $2.61–$5.01 billion by 2030–2034, depending on scope definition (Fortune Business Insights, GM Insights, 2025).
 The broader sports analytics market is even larger — $5.03 billion in 2025, projected to reach $21.43 billion by 2034 at a 19.7% CAGR (The Insight Partners).
 Mordor Intelligence values the AI in sports market at $7.63 billion in 2025, growing to $33.32 billion by 2031 at a 27.85% CAGR.

+The critical insight for technology buyers: computer vision accounts for 23% of the sports AI market and is the fastest-growing segment at 29.1% CAGR — outpacing machine learning (40% share but slower growth), NLP, and predictive analytics (Fortune Business Insights, Mordor Intelligence).
 This growth reflects the fundamental shift from structured statistical data (box scores, possession percentages) to visual intelligence extracted directly from video — tracking every player’s position 25 times per second, measuring ball trajectory with centimeter precision, and detecting tactical patterns invisible to the human eye.

 AI sports analytics is no longer a competitive advantage reserved for elite clubs with $10 million technology budgets.
 A 2025 study demonstrated that standard television footage can now generate tracking data previously obtainable only through complex dedicated camera systems (Barcelona Innovation Hub).
 AI sports broadcasting technology is democratizing access — giving lower-division clubs, amateur leagues, and training academies the analytical capabilities that were exclusive to the Premier League and NBA five years ago.

 Brainy Neurals builds the computer vision and edge AI infrastructure that powers this transformation.
-We are not a sports analytics platform company — we are a custom sports AI development company that engineers the player tracking, ball detection, action recognition, and sports video analysis AI development systems that sports tech companies, leagues, broadcasters, and teams deploy in production.
+We are not a sports analytics platform company — we are a custom sports AI development company that engineers the player tracking, ball detection, action recognition, and video analysis systems that sports tech companies, leagues, broadcasters, and teams deploy in production.
 Our founder, Mitesh Patel, is an NVIDIA Certified AI Architect who has deployed real-time multi-object tracking systems on NVIDIA Jetson edge hardware — processing multiple camera feeds simultaneously at 25+ FPS with sub-100ms inference latency.
-When Hawk-Eye, Sportradar, and Second Spectrum build proprietary systems with hundred-person engineering teams, we build equivalent capabilities for organizations that need custom AI sports computer vision company capabilities without building an AI team from scratch.
+When Hawk-Eye, Sportradar, and Second Spectrum build proprietary systems with hundred-person engineering teams, we build equivalent capabilities for organizations that need custom sports computer vision without building an AI team from scratch.

-— Core Capability
+Core Capability

-How We Bulid Player Tracking Systems
+How We Build Player Tracking Systems

 AI player tracking sports systems are the foundation of modern sports analytics.
 Every metric that coaches, analysts, and broadcasters care about — distance covered, sprint count, top speed, heat maps, formation detection, pressing intensity, space creation — derives from knowing where every player is on the field at every moment.